abpframework/abp/docs/en/Community-Articles/2020-08-31-Adding-User-Navigation-In-Suite/POST.md

 ![final-page](final-page.jpg)

+This is the new page that has been created by the ABP Suite.
+It can perform the fundamental CRUD operations.
+Also, it has the "App user" column that shows the related user name (you can easily change the automatically created "App user" title).

 ## About the ABP Commercial RC

 This example has been implemented with **ABP Commercial 3.1.0-rc.3**.
 This is a RC version.
 If you want to install the CLI and Suite RC version follow the next steps: